Why is my roof curling shingles

 Roofing

-Some common causes of curling shingles include poor ventilation in the attic, exposure to excessive heat or UV radiation, and improper nailing or placement of the shingles during installation.
-Over time, the shingles can become brittle and start to curl at the edges or in the middle.
-This can allow water to seep in and cause damage to the roof and the interior of the home.
+Common causes of curling shingles include inadequate ventilation in the attic, exposure to direct sunlight, poor quality shingles, or improper installation techniques.
+Over time, the shingles can become dried out, cracked, and start to curl up at the edges or in the middle.
+This can lead to leaks, water damage, and further deterioration of the roof.

 Step-by-Step Guide